Corsair NIGHTSWORD RGB Tunable Gaming Mouse Review

 Having previously used the terribly buggy Razer Basilisk Essential Mouse and the very good Logitech G502, I needed a Corsair gaming mouse to compliment my new Corsair K68 Gaming Keyboard.
 I could continue to use the G502 but that would involve using separate software for the keyboard and mouse, configuring each separately and not having any lighting sync between them.
-I decided to get the Corsair NIGHTSWORD Gaming Mouse as this has a similar feel to the other gaming mice I like, it has the customisable buttons and macros which are essential and it also has an improved sensor to the G502.
+I decided to get the Corsair NIGHTSWORD Gaming Mouse as this has a similar feel to the other gaming mice I like.
+It also has customisable buttons and macros which are essential and it also has an improved sensor to the G502.

 There are four lighting zones - the front grille, scroll wheel, Corsair logo and the rear grille.
 These can be set individually or you can create a profile to cycle, rainbow or create animations.
 They also can sync with other Corsair devices such as the K68 keyboard.
 A ripple effect, for example, can start on the left of the keyboard move across the keys and jump to the mouse lighting.

 The left and right mouse buttons feature a scalloped shape into which your fingers naturally sit and this feels very comfortable.
 The scallop shape also helps prevent accidental click of the two buttons just to the left of the left button - DPI switching by default but you can bind these to any key or action.
 The mouse wheel is rubberised and has a nice feel to it.
-There is no clutch switch for free flow, nor is there any tilt switches, just a plain old scroll wheel with subtle notches.
+There is no clutch switch for free flow, nor are there any tilt switches, just a plain old scroll wheel with subtle notches.
 The two buttons on the top act as quick profile switching between the three hardware profiles and the profile currently set in iCUE.